-EZH2 is connected to the loss of BAP1, which is another gene.
+EZH2 is connected to the mutation of BAP1, which is another gene.
 BAP1 suppresses tumor activity, and its inactivation is one less defender against cancer.
 Around 50% of pleural mesothelioma cases have mutations of BAP1.

-The loss of BAP1 can lead to EZH2’s overexpression.
+The mutation of BAP1 leads to EZH2’s overexpression.
 Tazemetostat doesn’t solve the BAP1-loss problem, but it does block EZH2.

-The study’s research team included well-known mesothelioma researcher Dr. Marjorie Zauderer, who is Co-Director of the Mesothelioma Program at Memorial Sloan Kettering Cancer Center.
+The study’s research team included mesothelioma researcher Dr. Marjorie Zauderer, who is Co-Director of the Mesothelioma Program at Memorial Sloan Kettering Cancer Center.
 She is especially interested in studying BAP1 gene mutations in pleural mesothelioma.

 There were 74 participants in the study at Memorial Sloan Kettering Cancer Center.
 Of them, 70 (95%) were confirmed to be BAP1-deficient and thus likely had high levels of EZH2.
 A few of the notable data points in the results are below:

 - Two patients had a partial response, and 33 had a stable (stagnant) disease after 12 weeks.

-- A total of 47 patients (64%) achieved some level of response thanks to tazemetostat.
+- A total of 47 patients (64%) achieved some level of response.

 The researchers were pleased with the results.
-They wrote that the disease control rate and number of stable disease cases “showed antitumor activity in patients with BAP1-deficient” mesothelioma tumors.
+They wrote that the disease control rate and number of stable disease cases “showed antitumor activity” in BAP1-mutated cases.